Lucas França (footballer)

-Lucas Oliveira de França (born 19 January 1996), known as Lucas França, is a Brazilian professional footballer who plays as a goalkeeper for Primeira Liga club Nacional.
+Lucas Oliveira de França (born 19 January 1996), known as Lucas França, is a Brazilian professional footballer who plays as a goalkeeper for Portuguese Primeira Liga club Santa Clara.

 Professional career

 França arrived at Cruzeiro in 2011.
 He had a standout career at Cruzeiro's youth teams.
 In 2016, he was the fourth goalkeeper at Cruzeiro; however, due to a series of events, he became the first goalkeeper, making his professional debut on August 8, 2016 in a match against Corinthians for the Campeonato Brasileiro.

+On 22 July 2026, Lucas França signed a two-year contract with Santa Clara of Primeira Liga.